Itvisors/mendix-BootstrapTreeView/README.md

 ####On click microflow
 Optional.
 The On click microflow is called when a node is clicked and after the setSelection action selects the node.

+####Styling
+The Base CSS class can be used to adjust the styling for a specific tree view.
+Please check the widget CSS for the CSS classes that need to be duplicated.
+It is also possible to override individual classes using the styling properties.